jopemachine-arvis/arvis/README.md

 * [Click me to check how to create new Plugins](./documents/plugin-develop.md)

-### 🔖 Convert alfredworkflow to arvisworkflow

-Convert alfred workflow's `info.plist` to `arvis-workflow.json` using [alfred-to-arvis](https://github.com/jopemachine/alfred-to-arvis)

 ## 🔧 Build and development

 [Build and development](./src/README.md)

 ## Contribution

-* Arvis is opened to all kinds of contributions.

-* Please feel free to create `bug`, `feature request` or other things in issue.
+* Contributions of any kind welcome, Feel free to create `bug`, `feature request` or other things in issue.